Jeevithe Lassanai: Plot

-Eldest daughter, Dinethra is a kind hearted girl with all her life devoted to library and books.
+The eldest daughter, Dinethra is a kind hearted girl with all her life devoted to library and books.
 Wishwa tried to match her with his best friend Kukula (Tennyson) and Kukula involve in many incidents to success his love.
-Second eldest Subodhani already loves a guy, but he has another girl, so she said that she only marry him, otherwise no more weddings take place.
-Wishwa and Kukula started to break her fiancée and make the relationship between Prabodhi and him.
-Third eldest Devumini is completely different from all three.
-She is tough looking and will only marry a boy if he agrees to obey four rules.
+The second eldest Subodhani already loves a guy, but he has another girl, so she said that she only will marry him, otherwise no wedding would take place.
+Wishwa and Kukula started to break her fiancée and make a relationship between Subodhani and him.
+The third eldest Devumini is completely different from all three.
+She is tough looking and would only marry a boy if he agrees to obey four rules.
 These rules are;